Why should you think about changing course towards a product-led growth strategy?

 That being said, a PLG isn't a one-size-fits-all approach.

-"You need to consider your buyer personas," says Christian Blomberg, B2B SaaS Go-to-Market Advisor and Board Member.
+"You need to consider your buyer personas," says Christian Bloomberg, B2B SaaS Go-to-Market Advisor, and Board Member.

-Another thing to keep in mind is the complexity of your product.
-If it's not possible for users to self-educate or see value immediately, an SLG strategy is the better fit.
+Another thing to remember is your product's complexity, especially regarding the onboarding process.
+If it's not possible for users to self-educate or see value immediately, a sales-led growth strategy is the better fit.

 PLG vs. CLG

-Its success relies on extensive customer feedback and research from all departments to deliver value at each touchpoint.
+Its success relies on extensive customer feedback and department research to deliver value at each touchpoint.
+Imagine an efficient model-driven and sustained by your entire team.

 The only downside?

-You need to invest in a large sales team to see results.
+Let's start with the upfront costs.
+You need to invest in a large sales team to staff your dominant growth strategy and see results.

-Whereas PLG doesn't need a fully-fledged enterprise sales team to kick off rapid growth.
-Twilio, a SaaS start-up, grew to $250M ARR with a PLG strategy and 12 full-time salespeople.
+In comparison, PLG doesn't need a fully-fledged enterprise sales team to kick off rapid growth.
+Twilio, a SaaS start-up grew to $250M ARR with a PLG strategy and 12 full-time salespeople.

 But after its IPO, the product-led company switched to a CLG approach and increased its sales team to 800 people.

-If you're a fledgling start-up, the product-led approach frees you from the initial cost of investing in a large sales team and gives you room to redirect funds towards marketing and product development.
+If you're a fledgling start-up, the product-led approach frees you from the initial cost of investing in a large sales team and gives you room to redirect funds toward product-led growth marketing and product development.

-If and when you're ready to take the financial hit, you can blend the best of SLG and PLG by investing in CLG.
+If and when you're ready to take the financial hit, you can blend the best of SLG and PLG by investing in CLG and a hybrid method of growth.

 In 2019, the top SaaS IPOs used a PLG approach.

-It’s all a result of the main benefits from following a product-led approach.
+These are the main benefits of a product-led approach.

 Lower CAC (customer acquisition cost)

-PLG is your ticket to making it happen.
+PLG is your ticket to making a flawless user journey happen.

 "For me, the biggest challenge with a sales-led strategy has to be the cost of customer acquisition," says Ryan Nutley.

-When your product is the main customer magnet, you can run a tight ship with only a handful of employees (like Twilio).
+When your product is the main customer magnet, you can run a tight ship with only a handful of employees (like Twilio) as the core of business growth.

-It gives you space in your budget to reinvest your profit to boost customer experience and strengthen your product magnet.
+It gives you space in your budget to re-invest your profit to create an excellent customer experience and strengthen your product magnet.
+You'll develop the disruptive growth strategy people will one day write about.

 Shorter sales cycles

-The PLG strategy helps you avoid lost deals by removing hurdles like onboarding, demos, and discovery calls.
+The PLG strategy stems the tide of lost deals by removing hurdles like onboarding, demos, and discovery calls.
+This magnet for customers fosters user motivation across your addressable market.

-What you're left with is a lean sales machine that is:
+What you're left with is a lean, mean sales machine that is:

 - Self-onboarding: Speeding up customer stickiness and reducing time-to-value.

-- Removes entry barriers: A freemium version or free trial options allow more end-users to see the value of your product instead of a select group of decision-makers.
+- Removes barriers of entry: A freemium version or free trial options allow more end-users to see the value of your product instead of a select group of decision-makers.

-- Easily scalable: Want more users?
-Globalize your product to include different languages and currencies or promote different use cases of your product that can attract new audiences.
+- Easily scalable: Want more users and a beefier market share?
+Globalize your product to include different languages and currencies and make your marketing content visible.

 Better user experience